TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - [1.8](https://github.com/aalons012/Java-notes/blob/main/Andy's%20Notes.md#iviii-creating-compiling-and-executing-a-java-program) - You save a Java program in a ```.java``` file and compile it in a ```.class``` file. the ```.class``` file is executed by the Java Virtual Machine (JVM)
 - [1.9](https://github.com/aalons012/Java-notes/blob/main/Andy's%20Notes.md#iix---programming-style-and-documentation) - Good Programming Style and paper documentation make a program easy to read and helkp prorammers prevent errors
 - [1.10](https://github.com/aalons012/Java-notes/blob/main/Andy's%20Notes.md#ix---programming-errors) - Programming errors can be categorized into 3 types: _syntax, runtime, and logic errors_
+- [1.11]() - You can edit, compile, run, and debug Java Programs using NetBeans.
+- [1.12]() - You can edit, compile, run, and debug Java Programs using Eclipse.
 ## Chapter 2
 -
 ## Chapter 3